microsoft/cardboard-circuits/README.md

 ## Open Source On GitHub

-Do you want to collaborate on this projects?
-Send your issues, recomendations or PRs at https://github.com/Microsoft/cardboard-circuits .
+The sources of this web sites are available at [https://github.com/Microsoft/cardboard-circuits](https://github.com/Microsoft/cardboard-circuits).

 ## Acknowledgments

-A special thanks for the [Tinker Tank](https://www.pacificsciencecenter.org/tinker-tank/) team at the Pacific Science Center in Seattle.
+A special thanks for the [Pacific Science Center Tinker Tank](https://www.pacificsciencecenter.org/tinker-tank/) team at the Pacific Science Center in Seattle.

 ## License